papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

          While Google's enterprise-class clanker suggested this method, I did my discernment and revised it to work like do CBloom's Karis averaging.
 In layman's terms, a Karis average means "we will add 4 things together: darken the very-bright things and keep the not-very-bright-things the same".
 The "thing" is either a single pixel (for a Full Karis Average) or a sum of pixels (for a Partial Karis Average).
 We use the Karis average to prevent pulsating regions when downsampling.

          What about motion vectors?
-Instead of measuring the sum of pixel brightness to infer pulsating areas, we use coherence-based weights.
+Instead of measuring the sum of pixel brightness to infer pulsating areas, we use the sum of pixel variances.
       */

       float2 WindowMean = 0.0;